Whether you’re a buyer or a borrower/seller, a short sale, and foreclosure each present different advantages and difficulties.

 This option typically takes some time, as a few different lending institutions may own the mortgage.
 All parties who have a stake in the property must agree to the terms of the sale, and a potential deal could fall through if even one lender doesn’t agree.

 While both options can have ramifications, a short sale often has less of an impact on the borrower’s creditworthiness.
 A foreclosure could impact a borrower’s credit score by 300 or more points, where a short sale may only dent the credit score by 100 points.

 Borrowers who are foreclosed on are often ineligible to purchase another home for 5-7 years with a traditional mortgage, where under certain circumstances, a short sale borrower can purchase immediately.

 As many Americans struggle with an economy that has yet to completely recover from the 2008 crash, folks are having a hard time making monthly mortgage payments.
-Choosing between being foreclosed and initiating a short sale (or a 3rd option… selling your Dallas house fast )is an easy choice for a borrower having troubles paying their mortgage on time.
+Choosing between being foreclosed and initiating a short sale (or a 3rd option… selling your Tyler house fast )is an easy choice for a borrower having troubles paying their mortgage on time.

 Sometimes, lenders are willing to work with borrowers to complete a short sale, to avoid the fees and time-consuming process of conducting a foreclosure.

 Our suggestion is always this.

 - Talk with your lender and discuss ways that they can work with you on your loan.
 We offer this service where we can help guide you in the right direction if you run into issues with your lender… just reach out to us on our Contact page and we’ll discuss your situation.